 Large national research projects address many of today's most critical environmental problems.
-NRS reserves are part of several major national efforts to understand basic physical and ecological processes that govern the functioning of the environment.
+NRS reserves are part of several national research projects examining basic processes governing the workings of the environment.

 Guidance for those seeking to determine whether NRS reserves are appropriate for their research projects.